susumu2357/SQuAD_v2_sv/README.md

 ### Evaluation on Nobel Prize dataset

 We have internally created the Nobel Prize dataset for evaluation purposes.
-This dataset contains descriptions of recent Nobel Prize as contexts, manually created questions, and manually extracted answers.
-The dataset contains 91 question and answer pairs, so the size is small but valuable for evaluation.
+This dataset contains descriptions of recent Nobel Prize in physics as contexts and manually created question-answer pairs.
+The dataset contains 91 question-answer pairs, so the size is small but valuable for evaluation.
 Since this dataset was not used for fine-tuning, this result is realistic if we use the fine-tuned model without further training.

 The results of evaluation are summarized in the below table.